jhuintprog/spring2020/finproj/index.md

 The `setup` and `cleanup` functions are called automatically to give each test function its own freshly-created test fixture.

 However: because C++ is a memory-unsafe language (memory bugs can corrupt the program state), test function executions are not truly independent of each other, and a bug triggered by an earlier test function can affect the results of a later test function.
-For that reason, using a command line argument to specify a specific test function ensures the most accurate testing for that test function.
+For that reason, using a command line argument to specify a specific test function ensures the most accurate execution for that test function.

 ## Driver program